indigits/sparse-plex/docs/book/clustering/intro.rst

     {\text{total \# of points}}.

-The definition is adopted from :cite:`elhamifar2013sparse` for comparing the results in this paper with their results.
+The definition is adopted from :cite:`elhamifar2013sparse` for comparing the results in this work with their results.
 This definition can be used after a proper one-one mapping between original labels and cluster labels assigned by the clustering algorithms has been identified.
 We can compute this mapping by comparing :math:`F`-scores.